 Like how to keep them cool with food changes, iced water, and added ventilation are just a few.

-The biggest thing you can do to help your chickens in the heat is to provide them a sizeable shaded area which starts with where you place the chicken coop in your yard or farm.
+The biggest thing you can do to help your chickens in the heat is to provide them a sizable shaded area which starts with where you place the chicken coop in your yard or farm.

 4 Reasons to Build Your Chicken Coop in Shade